brianwalczak/BrianWalczak/README.md

 <h1 align="center">👋 | Hey there, I'm Brian.</h1>
-I'm an amateur full-stack developer, and an expert in Node.js.
-I'm a back-end enthusiast who's been for over 4 years, and I love to tinker with electronics.
-As much as I love coding, I'm also a fan of engineering and Arduino.
+I'm a student and full-stack developer with 5+ years of experience, specializing in back-end development with expertise in Node.js.
+I like to tinker with electronics, and as much as I love coding, I'm an enthusiast of engineering and Arduino programming.

 <br><br>
 <div align="center">